#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 02:31 So I learned how to code.

-02:33 And so I taught myself VB.net and then felt very constrained by the .net ecosystem and broke out into Python.
+02:33 And so I taught myself BB.net and then felt very constrained by the .NET ecosystem and broke out into Python.

-02:42 found my home, stayed put until I wound up going to a bunch of other languages.
+02:41 Found my home, stayed put until I wound up going into a bunch of other languages.

-02:50 I muck about in whatever handy, but Python is definitely near to dear to my heart.
+02:50 I'm not coming out in whatever, Sandy, but Python is definitely near to dear to my heart.

 02:55 Yeah, absolutely.